Graham · Kintail

 Meall Blair — common questions

-- Meall Blair is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 538m of ascent and takes most walkers 4-6 hours.
-Terrain: Forest road and firebreak combine for the lower stages — well graded but muddy in places.
+- Meall Blair carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 538m of ascent and a 4-6 hour day on the standard route.
+Underfoot: Forest road and firebreak combine for the lower stages — well graded but muddy in places.

 - Where do I park for Meall Blair?